 - Get treatment from available doctors.
 Most companies will have certain doctors or clinics (or a list of them) they use for medical attention based on their workers’ compensation insurance policy.
 Ask your employer who they use in the City of Suwanee so you know who to see for your work injury.
 And be sure to specify to your employer that the injury happened at work.
 This is important because if you see a medical professional outside of the restricted ones, you may not get reimbursed for the costs.

 - Be thorough in giving details.
 You might worry that if the injury was partly your fault, you won’t get any benefits.
 But with workers’ compensation, this is not an issue.
-Since workers’ comp is a no-fault system, you should still be able to get the care and benefits you need no matter who was to blame for the injury.
+Since workers’ compensation is a no-fault system, you should still be able to get the care and benefits you need no matter who was to blame for the injury.
 And it’s in your best interest to tell the doctor you see everything about how the injury occurred so you get the proper treatment needed.

 - Keep detailed notes.
 Besides the medical records about your injury, personal notes on yourself can be beneficial in your case too.
 Keep records about changes in your injury and recovery, any dialogue between you and your employer, and everything you do at work.
 Write down any people who may have witnessed your accident and get their information.
 You might especially need this is a witness was a fellow employee and isn’t still at the same job by the time you go to court.